yuvalmGS/gigaspaces-wiki-jekyll/release_notes/97whats-new.markdown

 Zones provide a powerful tagging mechanism for GSC which allow users to group together multiple GSCs and restrict processing unit instances only to these GSC.
 They also support SLA restrictions to make sure a primary and a backup of the same partition never end up in the same zone.
 This can be used to tag racks or data centers and make sure that high availability is maintained across them.
 When using the latter functionality, in many cases one zone has priority over another (e.g. the data center which is represents is geographically closer to your application's end users).
 9.7 adds support for prioritized zones.
 When tagging as zone as prioritized for a specific processing unit, the GSM will extend its best effort to make sure that all primary instances of that processing unit will be started on the prioritized zone.
 You can refer to the [Deterministic Deployment Section](/xap97/configuring-the-processing-unit-sla.html#deterministic-deployment) in the docs for more details.

 # Change API Enhancements
-The change API now includes an option to get the previous value ofa changed field.
+The change API now includes an option to get the previous value of a changed field.
 XAP 9.7 also includes a new mechanism called [Change Extension](/xap97/change-api.html) that encapsulates common usage patterns (such as Add and Get) into simpler to use API calls.
-Here's an example for an add and get operation that uses the change extenstion mechanism:
+Here's an example for an add and get operation that uses the change extension mechanism:

 {% highlight java %}
 GigaSpace space = // ... obtain a space reference